top1944/duckuments/docs/atoms_70_software_devel_guide/10_duckietown_configuration.md

 [duckiefleet-repo]: https://github.com/duckietown/duckiefleet-fall2017

-Comment: I feel this should be cloned inside `catkin_ws/src` so that we can put calibration files in that repo and ROS will find them

 ## The "scuderia" (vehicle database) {#scuderia}
 <!-- do not change the ID "scuderia", it's linked in the code -->